-Erin was born in Kansas City, Missouri and later moved to the small town of El Dorado Springs (That’s El Do-RAY-Do), Missouri where she spent most of her life.
+Erin was born in Kansas City, Missouri and later moved to the small town of El Dorado Springs, Missouri where she spent most of her life.

 In 2007 she moved to Fredericksburg, Virginia and graduated from Germanna Community College with honors.
-If that wasn’t enough… she decided to enroll in courses at Mary Washington University and earned a Bachelor’s in English, Linguistics, and Communications in 2015.
+She Graduated from the University of Mary Washington with a Bachelor’s in English, Linguistics, and Communications in 2015.

 From there, she published her first novel “Synchronicity” and only lost a small portion of hair from stress.
 In 2017, she published the sequel, “Menoetius“, and in 2018 she became fed up with a teeny-tiny copyright incident and collaborated with other authors from the writing community to compile a multi-genre anthology entitled “Cocky-Tales”.
 Her most recent work is a novella entitled “Forbidden“, now available on Ebook and paperback.